TritonDataCenter/smartos-docs/docs/managing-instances-with-vmamd.md

     zfs snapshot -r zones/<uuid>@migration

-When you send, it's preferable to [pre-load the image][managing-images] on the destination compute noad and send an incremental from the zone's image.
+When you send, it's preferable to [pre-load the image][managing-images] on the destination compute node and send an incremental from the zone's image.
 That is, the image the zone was created from (e.g., `base-64`).

 [managing-images]: managing-images.md